 Making jam at home can be intimidating, but it doesn’t have to be.
 Delicious and unique recipes like our balsamic strawberry jam are quick, simple and fun.

 Combining sweet, ripe strawberries with the bold, acidic flavor of balsamic vinegar, this strawberry jam will become a welcomed addition to your table.
 This recipe is simple and easy to follow, and requires minimal ingredients.
 While some jam recipes can take up to two hours to prepare, this one can be ready in under 30 minutes.
 Let’s create a jar of sweet, balsamic strawberry jam that you can enjoy with a variety of meals and snacks.

 I shared a special day with my mother making this Balsamic Strawberry Jam and couldn’t wait to share it with you.

-I grew up watching my mother can fruits and vegetables as well as make jams, jellies, and preserves.
+My mother has canned fruits and vegetables as well as made jams, jellies, and preserves my whole life.
 I helped her shell peas and butter beans (lima beans), husk, clean and cut off corn, peel peaches; you name it I helped her.
 Mother taught school during the school year and her ‘Summer job’ (besides raising us and driving us to ball practice and friend’s houses to play) was taking care of the garden.